Floatyy1998/Floatyy1998/README.md

 Challenges are my fuel.
 I thrive on problem-solving and stay up-to-date with tech trends.
 Learning is a constant journey that enriches my solutions.

 Let's collaborate!
 Reach me at mail@konrad-dinges.de to explore how we can bring innovation to life together.

-I'm a Full Stack Developer who specializes in building scalable and flexible web applications.
-I have been coding for 8+ years and graduated with a B.Sc. in Computer Science and a M.Sc. in Software Engineering.
-As an avid learner, I like to try out the latest technologies, as well as explore new opportunities.

 <br />